supervisely-ecosystem/multiview-object-matching/README.md

 After finishing using the app, don't forget to stop the app session manually in the App Sessions.

-## Usage example: Match Image bboxes
+## Usage example: Match all boxes at once